AdobeDocs/experience-manager-65.de-DE/help/assets/touch-ui-using-demo-package-for-asset-insights.md

    >[!NOTE]
    >
-   >Die externe Webseite kann sich in Experience Manager selbst befinden.
+   >The external web page can be in [!DNL Experience Manager] itself.